HIV is an acronym which stands for “Human Immunodeficiency Virus.”

 The seat of attack of this virus is the human immune system.
 The white blood corpuscles which are the main agents of protection for humans against diseases are the first target.
 The weakening of the immune system is abrupt, it’s gradual.
 It takes much time before the complete immune system breaks down.

 AIDS is an acronym which stands for “Acquired Immune Deficiency Syndrome.”
-If an HIV infection is left untreated for long, most likely it lead to a state of lack of immunity against infectious diseases.
-The result is gradual weakening of general health, suffering and death.
-The emerging trend is that it’s believed now that HIV may be a very strong reason of CANCER.
+If an HIV infection is left untreated for long, most likely it leads to a state of lack of immunity against infectious diseases.
+The result is a gradual weakening of general health, suffering, and death.
+The emerging trend is that it’s believed now that HIV may be a very strong reason for CANCER.

 The main cause for HIV leading to AIDS is lack of proper ascertaining system.
 Sometimes the victim is not aware of an infection till the serious symptoms set in.
 In other cases, it’s the false negatives in the test results.
 So, it’s of utmost importance that the HIV testing is done properly, with reliable agencies.